WP Simple Pay Blog

 If you’re using Stripe as your payment processor, which we strongly recommend, you can easily access payment reports to look at each transaction to determine why it failed.
 With less reputable processors, however, you aren’t always given a reason.

 The worst type of failed payment is when the customer’s bank refuses to charge.
 It’s not like you can ask the bank for more information.
-The only solution is to ask your customer to contact their bank directly.
-Obviously, this is frustrating for everyone.
+The only solution is to ask your customer to contact their bank directly, which can be frustrating for everyone.

 Fortunately, a failed payment doesn’t mean you don’t get the sale.
 It can usually be resolved one way or another.

-Before we dive into how to resolve failed payments, let’s go over some of the most common scenarios you should understand so you can address them in the most productive way.
+Before we get into how you can resolve failed recurring payments, let’s go over some of the most common scenarios behind why they happen in the first place.

-1. Customers Use Failed Payments to Stop Their Subscriptions
+1. Customers Use Failed Payments to Stop Subscriptions

 2. Some Subscribers Create a New Subscription

-Another scenario is when a customer notices a failed payment, but rather than contacting you or updating their payment details, they create a new subscription instead.
+Another scenario is when a customer notices a failed payment but, instead of contacting you or changing their payment details, creates a new subscription.

-It’s great that they’re eager to keep using your products or services, but you’ll need to cancel their original membership or they could be double-charged.
-As you can imagine, this is difficult to scale, so be prepared to investigate complaints regarding extra charges.
+It’s great that they’re eager to keep using your products or services, but you’ll need to cancel their original membership, or they could be double-charged.
+As you can imagine, this is difficult to scale, so be prepared to investigate complaints and payment disputes regarding extra charges.

 3. Some Subscribers’ Payments Will Fail Every Month

-Unfortunately, for any number of reasons, some people may just not have enough money in their account to cover the renewal.
-You can keep trying each month until it goes through, reach out to them to come up with a better system, or remove them as a subscriber.
+Unfortunately, some people may not have enough money in their accounts to cover the renewal for any number of reasons.
+You can keep trying each month until it goes through, reach out to them to devise a better system or remove them as subscribers.

 4. Many People Feel Embarrassed About Failed Payments

 Do your best at trying not to assume people are trying to make your life difficult.
 Sometimes, the issue is not their fault.
 Don’t be accusatory when you contact them.
-Use empathetic language and let them know you aren’t concerned about the reason, you just need to fix it.
+Use empathetic language and let them know you aren’t concerned about the reason; you just want to fix it.

 How to Respond to Failed Payments

 It’s important to have a process in place to respond to failed payments before you get your first one.
-Once a payment fails, you want the ability to respond quickly to recover the customer.
+Once a payment fails, you want to be able to respond quickly to recover the customer.
 The longer you wait, the less chance you have of retaining that subscription revenue.

 Don’t make the assumption that failed payments won’t happen to you.
 They happen to every business that collects recurring payments.